Kevin Brockmeier

 Kevin John Brockmeier (born December 6, 1972) is an American writer of fantasy and literary fiction.
 His best known work is the 2006 novel The Brief History of the Dead.

-Life and career
+Early life and education

-Brockmeier was born in Hialeah, Florida, and raised in Little Rock, Arkansas.
+Kevin John Brockmeier was born on December 6, 1972 in Hialeah, Florida, and raised in Little Rock, Arkansas.

 He is a graduate of Parkview Arts and Science Magnet High School (1991) and Southwest Missouri State University (1995).
-He taught at the Iowa Writers' Workshop, where he received his MFA in 1997, and lives in Little Rock.
+He taught at the Iowa Writers' Workshop, where he received his MFA in 1997.

+Career

-His short stories have been printed in numerous publications and he has published two collections of stories, two children's novels, and two fantasy novels.
+Brockmeier's short stories have been printed in numerous publications.
+He has published short story collections, children's novels, and fantasy novels.